jonas-koeritz/floppymount/README.md

 # How do I use it?

+## Compiling

+You will need Go installed to compile this.
+Download the latest version from golang.org.
+To build floppymount change to the floppymount directory and run `go build cmd/floppymount.go`.

 ## Mounting a DOS68 image

 The utility will output a listing of the image and mount it using FUSE.